2023 MED QSR WEB SITE INDEX

 53,672

-Source: FAOstat, 2023.
+Source: FAOstat 2023.

 A need to anticipate emerging and fast-growing new activities

-179. Faced with the lack of space along coastlines and the pressure of emerging maritime activities, the permanent occupation and exploitation of the sea is developing from the coast to offshore: creation of artificial islands, ports, and wind farms, telecommunications and energy cables as well as pipelines; exploration and exploitation of until now untouched marine resources, represent a new field of experimentation, development, impact and potential The increasing presence of infrastructure at Sea, and particularly infrastructure of strategic importance for energy and data/communications supply, also comes with a need for countries to protect this infrastructure in a generally tense geopolitical and security context faced in the Mediterranean.
-Therefore, some of the activities at Sea are likely to trigger the emergence of other potentially polluting activities at Sea, including surveillance activities and potentially military interventions.
-New activities at Sea seldomly limit their presence and impact to the Sea because they need to be connected to the shore in order to allow use of their products on land (energy, minerals, landing terminals and hinterland infrastructure onshore, …).
-All of these activities modify – at least temporarily – the marine and/or coastal environment.
-Making these activities compatible with GES, already in the planning phase, is therefore essential for the achievement of GES in the Mediterranean.
+174. Faced with the lack of space along coastlines and the pressure of emerging maritime activities, the permanent occupation and exploitation of the sea is developing from the coast to offshore: creation of artificial islands, ports, and wind farms, telecommunications and energy cables as well as pipelines; exploration and exploitation of until now untouched marine resources, represent a new field of experimentation, development, impact and potential conflict.
+The increasing presence of infrastructure at Sea, and particularly infrastructure of strategic importance for energy and data/communications supply, also comes with a need for countries to protect this infrastructure in a generally tense geopolitical and security context faced in the Mediterranean.

 Knowledge gaps

-180. This chapter provides an analysis of the main socio-economic components that influence the Mediterranean coastal and marine environment.
+175. This chapter provides an analysis of the main socio-economic components that influence the Mediterranean coastal and marine environment.
 Analysis is based on available data from a number of different sources, such as UN system data, data from international organisations, and relevant scientific articles.
 The absence of a comprehensive monitoring system of socio-economic characteristics and the sustainability of economic activities makes it difficult to establish clear links between the quality status of the Mediterranean Sea (analysed in the following chapters) and the social and economic pillars of sustainable development (analysed in this chapter).
 In particular, while a certain level of information on demographic, economic and employment has been collected, literature review did not adequately inform the level of environmental and social sustainability of human activities that impact the coastal and marine environment.
 A knowledge gap remains in measuring to what extent human activities are compatible or in line with the objective of achieving GES and clear sustainability indicators of human activities are generally lacking.

 PDF